Register Login

 Then input the name of the table control.

-3. Adding Field to a table control
+3. Adding field to table control

 There two option while retrieve field, i.e. based on database table or internal table.
 If want to retrieve from database table, input the name of table then click push button “Get from Dictionary”.If want to retrieve from internal table, input the internal table name then click push button “Get from program”.’